Towards Revealing the Effectiveness of Small-Scale Fine-tuning in R1-style Reinforcement Learning: Hypothetical Analysis

 \subsection{Reinforcement Learning Improves Output Sample Effect}

-\autoref{theorem:opt-sft-policy} suggests that distillation benefits from a target policy with high output effects.
-Motivated by the similarity of initial policy and RL-trained policy, we investigate if RL-trained policy is more suitable.
-In \autoref{def:dataset-effect}, we introduce \textbf{dataset effect}, which is a weighted average of sample effect in training set \(D_t\).
+While Theorem \ref{theorem:opt-sft-policy} suggests that distillation benefits from a target policy with high output effects, it does not tell how to find the optimal policy.
+Motivated by the similarity between initial policy and RL-trained policy, we investigate if RL-trained policy is a potential answer.
+In Definition \ref{def:dataset-effect}, we introduce \textbf{dataset effect}, which is a weighted average of sample effect in training set \(D_t\).
 Note that we sample from filtered policy \(\hat{\pi}_\theta^\dagger\) but not the original policy \(\pi_\theta^\dagger\).

 \begin{definition} Let \(\pi_\theta^\dagger\) to be any policy and \(\hat{\pi}_\theta^\dagger\) to be the filtered target policy.
 Given a training set \(D_t\), we define the \textbf{dataset effect} as: \(V(\theta, \theta^\dagger, D_t)=\mathbb{E}_{s\sim D_t, a\sim \hat{\pi}_\theta^\dagger}[V(a,s,\theta)r(a,s)]\). \end{definition}